It's working!

 I am working on a Sci-Fi story. (the Why is here ).
 I find it challenging as not only you need to invent completely imaginary settings and characters, but you also need to suspend the "disbelief" of a casual reader.
 Here are a few of snippets.
 Feel free to comment.

 “The Invaders are coming.”
 Said the man in what was obviously the gravest tone he could produce.
 He was the only standing man in the half empty village community meeting room.
 Not that he needed to be standing to draw attention or be heard and seen.
 Clad in an immaculate turquoise high ranking government officer suite, his ridiculously long frame seemed too frail to support a disproportionately large head.
-It was hard to imagine this character in the role of the Governor’s personal assistant, as his credentials proved him to be.
+It was hard to imagine this character in the role of the Governor’s personal assistant, as his credentials proved him to be.and this one from later in the same chapter:

 “What follows is the message sent by the Governor to this village.”
 He scanned the room as if there were more people in it than the twenty farmers, whom constituted all of the Tildis village population.